Settings

 What data Fluera collects, what consent you are giving, and how to turn everything off.

-Updated 20 April 2026
+Updated 19 May 2026

 Fluera is a local-first tool.
 By default, nothing leaves your device unless you explicitly enable a feature that requires it.

-The four consent categories
+The four core consent categories

 Open Settings → Privacy.
 You will see four toggles, all off by default: